-Further, mood-related and psychological challenges have also been noted among adolescents with overweight/obesity.
+Mood-related and psychological challenges have also been noted among adolescents with overweight/obesity.
 Van Wijnen at al found that in a Dutch population-based study of adolescents who responded to a five-item version of the mental health inventory, boys and girls with obesity were more likely to report suicidal thoughts and attempts, and to be classified as psychologically unhealthy when compared to normal weight students(23).